By the Ohio Bicycle Federation

 (2) The faster vehicle is capable of overtaking and passing the slower vehicle without exceeding the speed limit.

-(3) There is sufficient clear sight distance to the left of the center or center line of the roadway to meet the overtaking and passing provisions of section 4511.29 of the Revised Code, considering the speed of the slower vehicle.
+(3) There is sufficient clear sight distance to the left of the center or center line of the roadway to meet the overtaking and passing provisions of section 4511.29 (passing to the left of centerline) of the Revised Code, considering the speed of the slower vehicle.

-Comment: Section 4511.31(B) should help reduce tension between cyclists and faster drivers.
-Now, they can pass in "no passing" zones IF passing is safe.
+Comment: Section 4511.31(B helps reduce unsafe (close) passing of cyclists because faster drivers can pass in "no passing" zones IF passing is safe.

 § 4511.36.
 Rules for turns at intersections.